Ewanrigg

 Building young leaders

 By supporting the We Will campaign, the Ewanrigg Big Local partnership helped young people develop transferable skills while addressing issues that were important to them.
 Workers coached young people to build their capacity to deliver their roles while maintaining their own personal resilience.
-As well as gaining knowledge and skills in mental health first-aid and presentations, the campaign film crew gained experience in professional filmmaking.
+As well as gaining knowledge and skills in mental health first aid and presentations, the campaign film crew gained experience in professional filmmaking.

 Coaching was a key component of the project, which culminated in two young people taking on the role of partnership co-chair in 2022.
 They remained active board members throughout Ewanrigg Big Local and continued as trustees in the legacy organisation, The Centre West Cumbria.